enxebre/atlas-terraform-HAProxy-drupal/README.md

     server {{.Node}} {{.Address}}:{{.Port}}{{end}}
 ```

-Consul Template will query Consul for all web servers with the tag "nodejs", and then iterate through the list to populate the HAProxy configuration.
+Consul Template will query Consul for all web servers with the tag "php", and then iterate through the list to populate the HAProxy configuration.
 When rendered, `haproxy.cfg` will look like:

 ```
 backend webs